scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

        elif case(f(z_)):
            ....

-There are already several libraries for Python which implement such a functionality for syntacitc patterns and native data structures (e.g. MacroPy_, patterns_ or PyPatt_).
+There are already several libraries for Python which implement such a functionality for syntactic patterns and native data structures (e.g. MacroPy_, patterns_ or PyPatt_).
 However, the usefulness of this feature needs further evaluation.